Instructor: James Sondgeroth

 Check your answers with the Bureau of Labor Statistics inflation calculator.

-- If a textbook cost $180 today, how much would it have cost in 1966 if real prices have not changed since then?
+- If a textbook cost $250 in 2017, how much would it have cost in 1966 if real prices have not changed since then?

-- If grandmothers were giving $10 bills as gifts to their grandchildren in 1950, how much would grandmothers today have to give their grandchildren so that grandchildren today would have the same purchasing power with their gifts as grandchildren in 1950 had with their $10 bills?
+- If grandmothers were giving $10 bills as gifts to their grandchildren in 1950, how much would grandmothers today have to give their grandchildren so that grandchildren in 2016 would have the same purchasing power with their gifts as grandchildren in 1950 had with their $10 bills?

 - What was the inflation rate from 1929 to 1933?
 What was happening during that time?